orbeon/orbeon-forms-doc/configuration/properties/README.md

 </property>
 ```

-Property files are reloaded every time they are changed (after a short delay), however some properties are taken into account only when the server is first started.
+Changes to most properties are taken into account as soon as you save you property file (e.g. `properties-local.xml`), however changes to some properties are only taken into account when the server is first started.

 ## Categories of properties